pillarwallet/pillarwallet-nodejs-sdk/README.md

 };
 ```

-Provides a list of users that contain the search criteria in either their first name or last name,
-and is not the current wallet user.
-Also it performs a check if the search string term is at least 2
+Provides a list of users that contain the search criteria for first or last name, and is not the current wallet user.
-characters and if the user allows their profile to be searched.
+ Also checks if the search string term is at least two characters and if the user allows their profile to be searched.

 ```typescript
 pillarSdk.user.search(inputParams);
 ```

-* User Delete
+**User Delete**

 ```typescript
 const inputParams = {